River On The Way To Mount Kailash

 AccommodationHotel

-MealsBreakfast and Lunch Included
+MealsBreakfast and Lunch

 Have breakfast in Kyirong and then drive to the Kyirong Border.
 It takes one hour to get to the Border.

-The guide will handle all border cases and Drive to Kathmandu, Nepal.
+The guide will handle all border cases and drive to Kathmandu, Nepal.
 It usually takes about 8 hours on the road.
 You will have lunch along the way to Kathmandu.

-ou are driving the same way you started on the first day—Onward to Kathmandu with scenic views of mountains, green scenery of hills, and farm fields.
+You are driving the same way you started on the first day—Onward to Kathmandu with scenic views of mountains, green scenery of hills, and farm fields.

 Overnight in Kathmandu Hotel.